-But for so many Aussie mums who have experienced a death of a baby, it can be a time filled with pain, sorrow and grief.
+But for many mothers who have experienced a death of a baby, it can be an insolating and intensely painful time filled with sorrow and grief.

 Here are some ideas from bereaved mums on how to cope this Mother’s Day if your baby is not here to celebrate with you.

 Coping on Mother’s Day after the death of a baby

 You may feel a range of emotions, from sadness, anger and guilt to feeling at peace.
 This is normal.
 Give yourself time and space to feel whatever you are feeling.
 Go for a walk, look at pictures of your baby—do whatever makes you happy.